Cosmological constraints from cosmic homogeneity: Analysis

+Furthermore, we find that the bias values as obtained by the $\rh/d_V$ alone and using all galaxy samples at once, given in \refT{tab:Combination}, $b^{\rh/d_V}(z_{eff}=0.32) = 1.50\pm 0.22$ and $b^{\rh/d_V}(z_{eff}=0.57) = 1.62\pm 0.25$ are consistent at $2\sigma$ with the typical values of bias from the BOSS collaboration\cite{2017MNRAS.470.2617A} which are between $b(z_{eff}=0.32) \simeq b(z_{eff}=0.57) \simeq [1.95-2.1]$.
+Using the CMB and CMB+Lensing, the constraints of the bias values become more tight but they cannot be compared to the BOSS collaboration\cite{2017MNRAS.470.2617A} values.
+The BOSS bias values are obtained independently from using the CMB and CMB+Lensing constraints.
+When one uses a multivariate analysis to constrain the combination of bias with other values one constrains the bias parameter more.

 These results demonstrate that $\rh/d_V$ can be used as a probe to constrain cosmological parameters.
-In particular, it can be used to improve the cosmological measurements in the $(\Omega_m,\Omega_{\Lambda})$ plane\footnote{Our analysis is available under GNU licence \url{https://github.com/lontelis/CoHo2}. }.
+In particular, it can be used to improve the cosmological measurements in the $(\Omega_m,\Omega_{\Lambda})$ plane\footnote{Our analysis is available under GNU licence \url{https://github.com/lontelis/CoHo2}.
+This is further evidence of the $\Lambda$CDM model, the standard model of cosmology. }.